angeladietz/Quadris/README.md

 - -seed [seed]: sets the random number generator's seed
 - -scriptfile [file]: generates block based on file instead of default sequence.txt (only applies to level 0)
 - -startlevel [n]: starts game on level n
-- -h  or  --help           Display a help message with these CLI options and commands
+- -h  or  --help : display a help message with these CLI options and in-game commands

 Example: `./quadris -text`